-Notice that peaked T waves were not found to predict acute adverse outcomes.2
+Notice that peaked T waves were not found to predict acute adverse outcomes.2 based with a pointed peak, as opposed to the broad base and rounded peak of hyperacute T waves (Figure 2).

 While other differential considerations exist, it is most important to differentiate hyperacute T waves from the peaked T waves of hyperkalemia.